JosephStocks/roberthalf-scraper/README.md

   - Job title
   - Location (either "Remote" or "City, State")
   - Salary range and period (if available)
-- A link (`url` parameter) pointing to the generated `jobs.html` report (typically hosted on GitHub Pages).
+- A link (`url` parameter) pointing to the hosted `jobs.html` report (the URL is specified by the `GITHUB_PAGES_URL` environment variable).
 - A custom title (`url_title`) for the link.

 ## Usage

-Ensure your `.env` file is correctly configured, especially with your credentials and Pushover keys.
+Ensure your `.env` file is correctly configured, especially with your credentials, Pushover keys, and the `GITHUB_PAGES_URL`.
 If using the Git push feature, ensure Git is configured for pushing to your remote repository.

 Run the script from the project's root directory using `uv` (or `python` if `uv` is not used):